Dsap5131/checkers/README.md

 # TODO

-1. Add direction based on Piece to rules
-2. Check for available moves in rules / GameOver
+1. Check for available moves in rules / GameOver
-3. Implement online player
+2. Implement online player
-4. Instance checking on parameters?
+3. Instance checking on parameters?
 What is the best practice
-5. Should Move return copies of the Position?
+4. Should Move return copies of the Position?
 Is this a vulnerability if not.
-6. (Optional) Research and implement optional typing for the use of GamePiece
+5. (Optional) Research and implement optional typing for the use of GamePiece
-7. Should typing be done through strings and not imports (this can help with circular imports?)
+6. Should typing be done through strings and not imports (this can help with circular imports?)

 # Project Design